-Specifically aimed at Classroom Drama Teachers and Acting Specialists this three hour exploration (with one hour of personal reflection and development off-line) helps to develop skills in supporting collaborative (and fun!) face to face and online learning in drama.
+Specifically aimed at Classroom Drama Teachers, Primary & Elementary Practitioners, Teaching Assistants and Performing Arts working with children and young people, this workshop exploration (with 30 minutes of personal reflection and development off-line) helps to develop skills in supporting collaborative (and fun!) face to face and online learning in drama.

 Whether you're new to teaching or would just like a refresh on great practice, this remote workshop explores theory and practice through engaging activities and professional conversations to support excellence in drama teaching and learning!
 There will be an opportunity to network, share ideas and gain new contacts in your specialism.

 Please contact Education@stagecoach.co.uk to find out about discounted and subsidised rates for Stagecoach Teachers, Stagecoach Alumni, members of ABCD and ISM and performers whose employment has been affected by the pandemic.

 Venue: Zoom session

 Sarah English BA Theatre Acting